templado/documentation/README.md

 ```

 When the scope changes in the template, it follows in the Models.
 So now Templado is looking at the User Model for the
 "name" and "emailLinks" methods.
-Notice that the "emailLinks" method is returning an array of EmailLink objects.
+We see that the "emailLinks" method is returning an array of EmailLink objects.
-So each EmailLink is rendered in the list, and the Templado looks to each of the EmailLink objects to resolve the
+So each EmailLink is rendered in the list, and then Templado looks to each of the EmailLink objects to resolve the
 email property.
-So our EmailLink object looks like this:
+And our EmailLink object looks like this:

 ```php
 class EMailLink {